MicrosoftDocs/win32/desktop-src/direct3d9/using-geometry-blending.md

 ---
-Description: The following user-defined structure can be used for vertices that will be blended between two matrices. ms.assetid: 6bcabcf9-d14e-446a-8dd2-e741211cc704
+description: The following user-defined structure can be used for vertices that will be blended between two matrices. ms.assetid: 6bcabcf9-d14e-446a-8dd2-e741211cc704
 title: Using Geometry Blending (Direct3D 9)
 ms.topic: article